Geology of North Korea: Cenozoic

-Longstanding terrestrial conditions prevailed through much of the Cenozoic, until the recent geological past, when the a marine regression flooded the area around the peninsula.
+Longstanding terrestrial conditions prevailed through much of the Cenozoic, until the recent geological past, when a marine regression flooded the area around the peninsula.
 Very few Cenozoic sediments are known from either Korea, likely as a result of erosion due to uplift of the peninsula.
 Submarine normal faults along the eastern coastline may have driven crustal tilting.
-The 350 meter thick Bongsan Coalfield in Hwanghae Province on the west coast preserves and coal-bearing layers dating to the Eocene.
+The 350 meter thick Bongsan Coalfield in Hwanghae Province on the west coast preserves sedimentary and coal-bearing layers dating to the Eocene.
 Further to the north, in the West Korea Bay Basin Eocene and Oligocene sedimentary rocks up to three kilometers thick unconformably overlie Mesozoic rocks, formed in lakes and coal swamps during the Paleogene.